CUHackers/helloworld_day_of/README.md

-A countdown for the day of HelloWorld.
+# Info Screen for the Day of CUhackit's HelloWorld
-# day_of
+## A 'Hackathon Lite' for those new to hacking